thomasp85/routr/tests/testthat/_snaps/route.md

     Code
       route$print()
-    Output
+    Message
       A route with 0 handlers

 ---

     Code
       route$print()
-    Output
+    Message
-      A route with 1 handlers
+      A route with 1 handler
+      get:
-      get: /test
+      * /test

 # handlers can get added and removed

     Code
       route$print()
-    Output
+    Message
-      A route with 1 handlers
+      A route with 1 handler
+      get:
-      get: /test
+      * /test

 ---

     Code
       route$print()
-    Output
+    Message
       A route with 0 handlers

 ---